Insider Sell: CFO Megan Faust - GuruFocus.com

 Amkor Technology Inc's Business Description

 Amkor Technology Inc is a leading provider of semiconductor packaging and test services.
-The company offers a comprehensive range of services, including wafer-level packaging, flip chip, wire bonding, and advanced packaging solutions.
-Amkor Technology Inc serves a diverse customer base, including integrated device manufacturers, fabless semiconductor companies, and contract foundries.
+The company offers a comprehensive range of packaging solutions, including wafer-level packaging, flip chip, wire bonding, and advanced System-in-Package (SiP) technologies.
+Amkor's services are utilized by a diverse set of customers, including integrated device manufacturers, fabless semiconductor companies, and contract foundries.
 The company operates globally, with manufacturing facilities in Asia, Europe, and the United States.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.